opensearch-project/project-website/_posts/2023-07-10-introducing-extensions-for-opensearch.md

 ## Improving performance

-We proved that upgrading AD from plugin to extension could match existing performance for end users.
-But could we do better?
-We can, in the following three ways.
+We proved that upgrading AD from a plugin to an extension could match existing performance for end users.
+But we believe that we can do even better in the following three ways.

 ### 1. Use a cheaper cluster